The Roof Is on Fire!

 These are our House Maintenance in Mexico 101~Tried & True Tips.

-Do you have any that you could add?
+Do you have any other tips that you would like to add?
 If so, please feel free to share them in the comments section below.

 House Maintenance in Mexico 101 Tried & True Reader’s Tips: